May 19, 2017, by Carla Froggatt

 5. Find out who’s coming

-You can find out which companies are attending here, and what types of jobs they recruit to.
+You can find out which companies are attending here.
 This can help you to plan your day and prioritise which companies you want to speak to.
 Employers like see evidence that you know about their company, so take some time to look at on their websites and social media channels.

 There is also the Careers Fair app, which is now available to download on Android and iOS.
 It’s jammed packed with employer information and a lot of other nifty features to help you make the most of the day.